Mother Tongue, by Hilda Hoy

 - £8.00

 Happy Lunar New Year!
-Before February 17th, you can preorder the paperback for £6.50, using the code MOTHERTONGUE at the checkout!
+Before March 1st you can pre-order the paperback for £6.50, using the code MOTHERTONGUE at the checkout!

-“When I speak Chinese with my mother, I am reminded of the distance that separates us—of my foreignness from the person who made me.”
+“When I speak Mandarin with my mother, I am reminded of the distance that separates us—of my foreignness from the person who made me.”

 In Mother Tongue, Hilda Hoy explores the manifold capacities of language: to shape one’s sense of self, to bring together, to hold apart.